Psychological Testing for Autism & Related Conditions

 Mission Statement

-To provide high-quality, individualized evaluations for children and adolescents—empowering families with accurate diagnoses and actionable insights that support growth, understanding, and long-term success.
+To provide high-quality, individualized evaluations for children, adolescents, and adults—empowering families and individuals with accurate diagnoses and practical, actionable insights that foster understanding, growth, and long-term success.